plomino/PlominoDoc/docs/install.rst

 installable products.
 Select them and click *Install*.

-Once done, Plomino is installed, so when you are in a folder, you can add a new Plomino database using the Plone *"Add new..."* menu.
+Once done, Plomino is installed, so when you are in a folder, you can add a new Plomino database using the Plone *Add new...* menu.